vaibhavsagar/website/content/blog/monad-anti-tutorial.md

 monad tutorial on an innocent and unsuspecting universe.
 For a host of reasons, this is a bad idea.
 One reason is that I'm not going to do a better job of explaining monads than everyone else.
-However, I probably am better at not explaining monads, which is why you get an anti-tutorial.
-I might try to explain some other stuff though.
+However, I probably am better at not explaining monads, which is why you get an anti-tutorial where I don't even try.
+I might try to explain some other stuff, but I make no promises.

 What is a monad (in Haskell)? `Monad` is a typeclass , which is very much like an interface in many other languages.
 Because Haskell is not object-oriented,